k-erlikh/Grid-Maker/README.md

     <li>Select different proprtions of grid if possible for that image </li>
     <li>Adjust color and thickness of lines on grid </li>
  </ul>

+ <h2> Additional Notes </h2>
+ <p> A virtual environment was created for this program.
+Information about the packages required can be found in the requirments.txt </p>